 If you are worried about stage fright, you may feel better knowing that you are not alone.
 A 2001 Gallup Poll asked Americans to list their greatest fears.
 Forty percent identified speaking before a group as their top fear, exceeded only by the 51 percent who said they were afraid of snakes.
 A 2005 survey produced similar results, with 42 percent of respondents being terrified by the prospect of speaking in public.
-In comparison, only 28 percent said they were afraid of dying.6 in a different study, researchers concentrated on social situations and, again, asked their subjects to list their greatest fears.
-More than 9,000 people were interviewed.
-Here is the ranking of their answers:7
+In comparison, only 28 percent said they were afraid of dying.6

+In a different study, researchers concentrated on social situations and, again, asked their subjects to list their greatest fears.
+Here is how they answered:7